-Prepared by Climate Bonds Initiative Supported by the European Climate Foundation
+Prepared by Climate Bonds Initiative

 Lead Author: Lily Burge

 Contributing authors: Magali Van Coppenollle, Charlie Blagborough

 We are grateful for the contribution of external reviewers to this report.
 Among those, the following experts/institutions have provided feedback to this report.
 This does not mean that they endorse all the messages in this report.
 Authors, and Climate Bonds Initiative, bear all responsibility for any mistake or inaccuracies.